sublimelsp/LSP-rome/README.md

 Rome has experimental support for imports sorting through the "Organize Imports" code action.
 This action is accessible through the _Command Palette_ (<kbd>Ctrl</kbd>/<kbd title="Cmd">⌘</kbd>+<kbd title="Shift">⇧</kbd>+<kbd>P</kbd>) by selecting `LSP-rome: Organize Imports`.

-Currently this functionality needs to be explicitly enabled in the `rome.json` configuration file:
+Currently, this functionality needs to be explicitly enabled in the `rome.json` configuration file:

 ```json
 {